ArchiveTeam/googleplus-grab/README.md

 Wget-lua is also available on [ArchiveTeam's PPA](https://launchpad.net/~archiveteam/+archive/wget-lua) for Ubuntu.

+And you may also need to update your Python's warcio if you find screen detaching immediately after running the job:

+    pip install warcio --upgrade

 ### For CentOS:

 Ensure that you have the CentOS equivalent of bzip2 installed as well.
 You will the EPEL repository to be enabled.